Ancient China in Context

 "If generations of Western readers have expressed disappointment about the lack of dialogues in Chinese philosophy, we can now tell them: The dialogues are there.
 It merely requires the right understanding of the text to make them visible" - Jörg Schumacher, Université de Genève

-Readers who are already familiar with the most popular of these writings (the Analects of Confucius, the speeches of Mencius, the cryptic pronouncements of Laudz, or the flights of fantasy in the Jwangdz, not to mention the Art of War of Master Sun) will find many of them here, but energized by being seen against their contemporary background of hardship and conflict.
-The contributions of India, Greece, and the Ancient Near East to the creation of the distinctive Chinese culture are mentioned, as are those of the non-Sinitic peoples who were largely displaced or absorbed in the Sinitic expansion.
+Readers who are already familiar with the most popular of these writings (the Analects of Confucius, the speeches of Mencius, the cryptic pronouncements of Laudz, or the flights of fantasy in the Jwangdz, not to mention the Art of War of Master Sun) will find many of them here, but energized and clarified by being seen against their contemporary background of hardship and conflict.
+The contributions of India, Greece, and the Ancient Near East to the creation of the distinctive Chinese culture are mentioned, as are those of the several non-Sinitic peoples who were largely displaced or absorbed in the Sinitic expansion.

 "The Emergence of China will provide an indispensable point of reference for all scholars working on the period, regardless of discipline; I also anticipate assigning it as a textbook in courses on early Chinese thought" - Dan Robins, Richard Stockton College